apatedolos/kali-rolling-nvidia-cuda/Opencl.md

 ### Bumblebeed Install

 I tried to test this again and ran into issues that were not present previously.
-I could not get the bumblebeed install to run so had to temp edit the grub boot config. on the end off the linux line add acpi=off and hit f10.
+I could not get the bumblebeed install to run so had to temp edit the grub boot config.
+On the end off the linux line add acpi=off and hit f10.
 I could then hit the gui and continue.

 apt install bumblebee-nvidia